Paul Gojecki

 Paul and Mathias met while studying film in Paris before moving into the world of advertising.
 Directors and creative partners for the past six years, they have developed a style where technical mastery serves intimate, sensory storytelling.
 Fascinated by the nuances of human relationships, they explore universal themes such as time, letting go, and the power of emotion.
 Their work is defined by a constant pursuit of meaning and intensity, blending narrative subtlety with visual innovation.

-Thanks to the people around them—especially Sarah—they came to understand that letting go is essential.
-As in The Orgasm Algorithm, without loss of control, it’s hard to be truly free.
+Thanks to the people around them, including Sarah, they came to understand that letting go is essential.
+As in The Art of Coming, without loss of control, it’s hard to be truly free.

 This film marks a turning point in their approach to directing.
 They now aim for a style that is more fluid, more instinctive.
 In this way, the film becomes an embodiment of what it seeks to express.